Advanced LBO Modeling Test: Practice 3-Hour Tutorial

-The upside case tends to be close to management guidance.
-Management projections usually contain some level of optimism (and they rightfully should).
+- Upside Case: The upside case tends to be close to management guidance.
+Management projections usually contain some optimism (and they rightfully should).
 But one factor to consider when assessing management assumptions is the potential for an earn-out as part of the transaction.
-An earn-out is used to bridge the gap between valuation differences between the buyer and seller, and will be a contingency payment based on reaching an EBITDA (or Revenue) target.
+An earn-out is used to bridge the gap between valuation differences between the buyer and seller and is a contingency payment based on reaching an EBITDA (or Revenue) target.

-In nearly all cases, a seller and sell-side representative has the incentive of selling at the highest valuation.
+In nearly all cases, a seller and a sell-side representative have the incentive to sell at the highest valuation.
 However, if a private equity firm has a history (i.e. reputation) of structuring deals with earn-outs, the sell-side advisor may suggest to the seller to be more conservative.

-Earn-Outs are based on hitting target figures, and if the management pitches unrealistic numbers – they have effectively shot themselves in the foot because the targets used are the ones that came out of their mouth.
-In these scenarios, the deal would either not close or the management would accept a lower valuation and upfront payment.
+Earn-outs are based on hitting target figures, and if the management pitches unrealistic numbers – they have effectively shot themselves in the foot because the targets used are the ones that came out of their mouths.
+In these scenarios, the deal would either not close, or the management would accept a lower valuation and upfront payment.

 So now that we know where we’re trying to go, how do we get there?

 We need to create a revenue build for TeaCo that reflects the unit economics provided in the Prompt.

 To forecast the revenue of TeaCo, we have first broken the business down to some of its most basic unit economics:

 In terms of TeaCo’s revenue drivers, the basic idea is that revenue is a function of: “Average Revenue per Store ($)” × “# of Stores”.

 The other key driver is, “Average Revenue Per Store”, which is calculated using the formula below.